 Finally arriving in the middle of nowhere, I found the park I’d been wanting to visit for a while now, just to see what it had to offer.
 Cataracts Provincial Park is tiny, but it’s nice there.
 Basically it’s a few waterfalls and a river cascading down a small and narrow gorge.
 There’s a steep stairway going down to the river so you can get a closer look:

 I was all alone in the park and that’s just the way I like it, this way I was able to try out a new ND filter that allows for very long exposures, which gives you the ‘flowing water’ effect you see in this photo.
-It’s an effect to be used sparingly because it can quickly become tacky, but there’s a few other uses for such a filter too which is what I bought it for in the first place.
+It’s an effect to be used sparingly because it can quickly become tacky, but there’s a few other uses for such a filter too which is why I bought it in the first place.

 After a few hours of watching water flow, I left the park and headed north for a drive along Route 60.
 There are a lot of good fall foliage opportunities along that road but the light was fading so I decided to watch the show from the car as I drove on back home.